JetBrains/Qodana/topics/bitbucket.md

 ## Quality gate

-Using the [`fail-threshold`](docker-image-configuration.xml#docker-config-reference-quality-gate) option, you can configure the limit of problems accepted:
+Using the [`--fail-threshold`](docker-image-configuration.xml#docker-config-reference-quality-gate) option, you can configure the limit of problems accepted in your project:

 ```yaml
 image: atlassian/default-image:4